billfitzgerald/infosec-primer/README.md

 ## Author Credits

-Tony Portfeld and Jim Seigl are the primary authors of this text.
+Tony Portfeld and Jim Siegl are the primary authors of this text.

 Bill Fitzgerald, Girard Kelly, and Jeff Graham provided editing support and testing.